 ASEAN countries possess energy grids intertwined with a vast and diverse universe of complicated political alliances and geographies.
 Bearing in mind these aspects of ASEAN, how do we protect the grid from threats, and what path will logistically hold the most promise for the grids in Asia?

-“The biggest threat is adequate funding to modernise the grid,” Richard Dourian, the Director for Sales Support in the Energy Automation Solutions Division for Eaton, said.
+“The biggest threat is adequate funding to modernise the grid,” Richard Dourian, the Director for Sales Support in the Energy Automation Solutions Division of CYME software and solutions for Eaton, said.
 ASEAN has considerable natural resources, but countries within the region do not yet have the extensive monetary resources needed for large transformation projects, which is limiting to grid infrastructure development.
 This complication has not gone unnoticed by the global community.
 In a bid to encourage more sustainable funding and already securing substantial capital of USD 50 million from the Asian Infrastructure Investment Bank (AIIB), SUSI Partners, a Swiss energy investment firm, recently launched its Asia Energy Transition Fund (SAETF).
 The fund will focus on clean solutions like microgrids and energy storage and will funnel strategically into Asia’s energy infrastructure investments.
 SUSI, like Richard, considers Asia as an area that has been “overlooked by private capital,” and they are committed to providing more funding for the region.

 An amount of capital of this sort sounds like an impactful influx of cash into the Asia energy transition, and it is.
 Still, it is a drop in the golden bucket compared to what might be needed for ASEAN to hit zero-emission targets.
 The IEA projected it would require approximately $2.5 trillion in investments into ASEAN’s energy transformation between 2016 and 2040 but despite this potentially unattainable lofty projection, whatever funds are allotted to the ASEAN energy transition should be cautiously spent.
 “Once this funding is available, you need to spend it wisely and therefore good power system analysis planning tools are needed to be able to effectively deploy equipment that increases reliability and power quality.
 This requires good reliable grid data to enable accurate studies,” he said.
 Utilities require visibility on the network, according to Richard, for ancillary control systems as well as reliable software tools which can address future requirements inclusive of cybersecurity credentials which together will reduce lift cycle cost.
 Regardless of their status within their grid modernisation journey, continued change is unavoidable but how do ASEAN utilities manage this?